 21 Feb Visit Uganda Martyrs’ Shrine, Namugongo

-Located in Namugongo, the Uganda Martyrs shrine marks the spot where several young Christians – including the church leader Charles Lwanga – were executed by King (Kabaka) Mwanga II, when they refused to denounce their religion.
-It is thought that they were martyred on or around the 3rd of June 1886, which is now celebrated as Martyr’s day.
-Since it was opened in 1968, Namugongo Martyrs shrine has become an important site for Christians from not only across Uganda, but across the African continent and the rest of the world making it one of the largest and most significant Christian events in the world.
-It has been visited by three different popes: Pope Paul VI in 1969, Pope John Paul II in 1993, and most recently by Pope Francis in 2015.
+Located in Namugongo, in Central Uganda, the Uganda Martyrs’ shrine marks the spot where several young Christians – including the church leader Charles Lwanga – were executed by King (Kabaka) Mwanga II, when they refused to denounce their religion.
+It is thought that they were martyred on or around the 3rd of June 1886, which is now celebrated as Martyrs’ Day, today a national public holiday.

 Since it was opened in the 1960s, Namugongo Martyr’s shrine has become an important site for Christians from not only Uganda, but across the African continent and the rest of the world.
 It has been visited by three different popes: Pope Paul VI, Pope John Paul II, and most recently by Pope Francis.